GoogleChrome/kino/src/api/04-enhancements/10-encrypted-media-extensions.md

 ## Introduction

 Web developers use tags like `<video>` and `<audio>` to embed media files on web pages.
-Browsers then offer users several options of what to do with these embeds.
+Browsers then offer users options of what to do with these embeds.
 One of those options is to download the media file, share it with others and play it back locally at any later time.

 This default behavior is too permissive for many use cases, though.
 This is where the Encrypted Media Extensions API comes into play.

 ## Securing video playback

-The simplest way of protecting any data from viewing it is encryption.
+The simplest way to protect any data from being viewable is encryption.
 Even if you download an encrypted media file, you are going to need a key to actually play it.

 **Try it:** [Download this video](https://storage.googleapis.com/kino-assets/encrypted-media-extensions/encrypted.mp4) and try playing it in any video player on your device.
 You'll notice you won't be able to.
 But when you run the same video in this application, it plays just fine.

 The [Encrypted Media Extensions API] allows applications to decrypt media on the fly.
-It handles media keys and license exchange and it can also directly render the media.
+It handles media keys and license exchange and can also directly render the media.

 The main components the Encrypted Media Extensions API interacts with are: